-On top of the self-perpetuating nature of worry, there are 5 common beliefs about worry that compel us to keep doing it:
+On top of the self-perpetuating nature of worry, there are five common beliefs about worry that compel us to keep doing it:

 Our beliefs about worry can have a superstitious element because we believe that the act of worrying itself somehow lowers the likelihood of a dreaded outcome.
 We might think that if we stop worrying we'd be inviting trouble.
 But if we constantly worry, we never get to test out this belief to see if it's true.
 Most of the time our worries are about as impactful as mentally "keeping the plane up" when flying in an airplane (assuming we're not the pilot).

 We might tell ourselves that worrying says something good about us: "I only worry because I care."
 This may be true, but we too often turn it around and think, "If I didn't worry it would mean I don't care."
 We need to distinguish between caring about a situation—including doing everything in our power to help it turn out well—and worrying needlessly and fruitlessly about it.
 If in doubt, we can ask family members if they'd rather we worry or show we care in other ways.

 It's not uncommon to believe that if we stop worrying, we'll become complacent or unproductive.
 Think about a recent time you were gripped with worry: Can you imagine yourself being motivated to take care of the situation, even if you weren't worrying so much?
 We need to differentiate between unproductive worry and productive concern and problem-solving.

 We might tell ourselves that worrying is how we find solutions to our problems.
 However, extreme worry is more likely to interfere with problem-solving.
 Once more, we need to be aware of the difference between productive problem-solving and wheel-spinning worry.
 Consider these two modes in your own experience: How does it feel to be taking care of a problem vs. worrying about all the what-ifs?